Inductors & coils

 Where it shows up in digital health

-- Switching power supplies in every device.
+- Switching power supplies inside every device step voltages up or down efficiently.

 Watch for